Volume 67, Issue 2

 • Free accommodations with all meals are provided

-• Credits can go toward the GHS Nursing Care Program
+• Credits can go toward the Prisma Health Nursing Care Program

 • Lots of time is available to explore and relax